Decoding Indian Weddings: Odia Marriage Traditions and Rituals

 Saptapadi

-Seven small piles of rice are made on the ground which is blessed by the priest.
-These piles represent Saptakil Parwatas or the seven hills that symbolise the hardships that they have to face during their married life.
-The bride breaks this heaps of rice with her right foot along with the groom by her side and this marks the seven steps of togetherness to begin their journey of a happily ever after.
-This is the Saptapadi
+Seven small piles of rice are made on the ground, blessed by the priest.
+These piles represent Saptakil Parwatas, or the seven hills, symbolising their hardships during their married life.
+The bride breaks these heaps of rice with her right foot, along with the groom by her side, and this marks the seven steps of togetherness to begin their journey of a happily ever after.
+This is the Saptapadi.

 Lajahoma